Juviro/mythic-commander/clash/next.md

 - don't animate card move on battlefield when done by yourself

+# Optimizations

+* prevent re-render of interface components when menu changes, e.g. when changing life

 # Backlog Bugs

 - cards from other players have wrong sleeve color in hand